 7. Genital System and Sexual Disorders

-- Loss of sex drive can occur in both female and male.
+- Loss of sex drive can occur in both females and males.

 - Inflammatory conditions like acne, eczema, psoriasis, rosacea can get aggravated.

-- Chronic stress can accelerate changes of ageing, and may cause ageing spots, lines and wrinkles to form earlier.
+- Chronic stress can accelerate changes in aging and may cause aging spots, lines, and wrinkles to form earlier.

 9. Immune System

-- Slowing down of body’s defence system can decrease the immunity.
+- Slowing down of body’s defense system can decrease immunity.

-- Ability to recover from infection or injury gets delayed.
+- The ability to recover from infection or injury gets delayed.

 10. Substance Abuse

-When people resort to substance abuse, to overcome stress, it can effect health in a serious way.
+When people resort to substance abuse, to overcome stress, it can affect health in a serious way.